What to Do During a Power Outage or a (Blackout/Brownout)

 Family Time with Family Game Night/Snuggle Time

-If you live alone and own a pet or two, (like I do), this is a good time to spend with your pets and keep them company.
+If you live alone and own a pet, (like I do), this is a good time to spend with your pets and keep them company.
 You can give them TLC and play with them, so they won’t bark or meow at you.
 And if you have fish, rabbits, or any other kind of domesticated pet, this would work too, one way or another.

 Tip: If the weather’s nice out, take your dog for a walk or give your cat some fresh air and sunshine.
 Take your family out and go exploring around your town.
 Have a spare cooler to keep your food cold.
 You can always eat out, dine in, or create your own meals.
 Check out your museums or local gardens and parks.
 Going for a hike to give everyone some exercise.

 Meditate/Pray and Power Nap

 If you’re alone in the silent darkness, you can do some meditation and take some time for yourself.
 You can start small with a 5-minute mini meditation or go for a full half-hour for a complete meditation.